 - Allow the cakes to cool in the pans 5 minutes (20 minutes for larger pans).

-- While the cakes are baking put the sugar into a small mixing bowl.
-Add the Bailey's all at once and whisk until the glaze is smooth with no lumps.
+- While the cakes are baking put 16 oz confectioner sugar into a small mixing bowl.
+Add 4 oz Baileys Irish Cream all at once and whisk until the glaze is smooth with no lumps.
+The glaze should have the texture of pancake batter.

 - Turn the cakes out onto a cooling rack set over a clean sheet pan.
 If any of the cakes baked over the center hole of the Bundt pan, poke through so the glaze can drain.
 Pour or spoon the glaze all over the cakes while they are still slightly warm.